trevorwslee/AWeatherClock/README.md

   - a ST7789 2.8 inch 240x320 SPI TFT LCD module is used, with a FT6336U capacitive touch layer
   - it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input
   - a speaker is attached to it; the speaker is used to generate alarm sound
+  - for more details, please refer to the later section [Customizations for New Hardware PicoW Example](#customizations-for-new-hardware-picow-example)
+* PlatformIO env `ESP32` -- an ESP32 customized hardware
+  - a ST7789V 1.3 inch 240x240 SPI TFT LCD module (ST7789) is used
+  - a button is attached to it, as `BUTTON` for "trigger" input
+  - a speaker is attached to it; the speaker is used to generate alarm sound
-  - for more details, please refer to the later section [Customizations for New Hardware Example](#customizations-for-new-hardware-example)
+  - for more details, please refer to the later section [Customizations for New Hardware ESP32 Example](#customizations-for-new-hardware-esp32-example)

 Notes:
 * How many slides can be stored in the MCU?
 Say,